Your Comprehensive Guide to Closing Sales without Looking Like Just another Insurance Salesperson

-Update any changes to their policy that were discussed in the meeting.
+Update any changes to their policy discussed in the meeting.

-If you need to increase or decrease their coverage, make sure you take the steps necessary to get that done right away.
+If you need to increase or decrease their coverage, ensure you take the steps necessary to get that done immediately.

-Complete any action items or tasks that were requested or came up during the meeting.
+Complete any action items or tasks requested or brought up during the meeting.